JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 === Introduction
-Our goal was to simulate the behaviour of a BC547B bipolar. @fig1 shows the circuit diagram in LTSpice, @fig2 shows the Voltage difference from Base to Emitter, when we slowly ramp up the input voltage, which is connected to the base end of the transistor.
+Our goal was to simulate the behaviour of a BC547B bipolar. @fig1 shows the circuit diagram in LTSpice, @fig2 shows the Voltage difference from Base to Emitter, when we slowly ramp up the input voltage $V_i$, which is connected to the base end of the transistor.
 In @beta, we determined $beta$ (the current gain), and plotted it and $I_C$ over $I_B$.
 To figure out the early voltages of the bipolar, we plotted $I_C$ over $V_(C E)$ and calculated, where $I_C$ is zero, see @fig4.